 - Picnic and BBQ areas are open subject to social distancing rules.
 Visitors are welcome to use the free, electric barbecues maintained by the Botanic Gardens and Parks Authority.

 - Walks and tours have recommenced.
-Please contact the individual tour operators (Spinway WA, GoGo Tours, Perth Explorer Bus, Ruby Tram and Segway Tours WA tours) directly for the most up-to-date information.
+Please contact the individual tour operators (Go Cultural Aboriginal Tours and Experiences, Spinway WA, GoGo Tours, Perth Explorer Bus, Ruby Tram and Segway Tours WA tours) directly for the most up-to-date information.

-- The next Dig It with Coffee session is scheduled for Wednesday, 2 June 2021.
+- Dig It with Coffee sessions are going ahead.
 You may also want to view our gardening resources to help you with your burning gardening questions.